 Secondary uses of laboratory order data.

-The human mechanisms that are required to resolve any differences between the order identifier and the specimen label.
+The human mechanisms required to resolve any differences between the order identifier and the specimen label.

 Specimen labeling and transport.

 Physical transport level confirmations.

 Interactions between the LIS and EHR System for Add-On orders beyond the transmission of the order (to address scenarios such as insufficient specimen or late arrivals of Add-On orders).